 The diet of puppies should include a good quality commercial dog food as well as meat, some form of milk either whole or dried, and a calcium supplement preferably in the form of calcium carbonate.

-2. Unfortunately too much calcium supplementation can also be harmful.
+2. Too much calcium supplementation can also be harmful

 The feeding of massive amounts of calcium salts together with a diet too high in energy sources and protein can cause excessive bone being deposited in the joints of the legs, producing a severe lameness.